 During World War II the Navy commissioned the Hotel Colorado and Hot Springs Pool as a hospital for recovering veterans.
 Trainloads of ill and injured soldiers, medical personnel, and supportive families descended on Glenwood Springs.
 Camp Hale near Leadville was activated, and many of the military families stayed in Glenwood Springs.
 With this demand, The Hotel Denver prospered once again.
 By 1948, Mike Bosco was able to modernize the old hotels, removing the cornice work and re-facing the old Star Hotel.
 Mike’s son, Hank Bosco, served in the war and upon his return took significant responsibility for the management of The Hotel Denver.

-After 58 years and three generations of family ownership, the Bosco family sold The Hotel Denver in 1973.
+After 58 years and three generations of history with family ownership, the Bosco family sold The Hotel Denver in 1973.
 The buyer was a corporation headed by Kirk Whiteley of Grand Junction.
 The corporation also operated the Hotel Colorado.
 Plans were to combine marketing efforts and to encourage convention business.
 Mike Bosco continued to live in the hotel, where he had lived for over 62 years, until his death in 1974.
 In 1981, Janet Smith and Rhudy Fowler of San Diego purchased the Hotel Denver.
 Within two years, plans were underway for a 4-million-dollar renovation.

 A 1983 Glenwood Post article reported that the hotel would change its name to Grande Hotel and begin a total renovation.
 The renovation would include a 3-story office building and feature a 3-story glass-walled atrium.
 The number of rooms decreased to 58, down from the all-time high of 100 rooms.
 The hotel closed for the first time in history during the renovation.
 The beautiful glass atrium and the south office building were completed.
 The name change did not happen.
 The Hotel Denver went into receivership and was foreclosed upon in 1991.